 Chapter Numbers, Chapter Titles, and Page Numbers

-Chapter numbers, chapter titles, and page numbers (on which chapters begin) are listed in Table of Content The word “Chapter” must appear before each chapter number (or as a heading) in the Table of Contents and on the first page of the chapter.
+Chapter numbers, chapter titles, and the first page number for each are listed in the Table of Contents.
+The word “Chapter” must appear before each chapter number (or as a heading) in the Table of Contents and on the first page of the chapter.

 Front matter page numbers are lowercase Roman numerals, starting with page ii (preferably centered at the bottom of the page).
 Dissertation text starts with page 1.